fujiokayu/grepIntel/memory-bank/activeContext.md

 - Changed `--log-chat` option to `--no-log-chat` to make logging enabled by default with option to disable
 - Modified language specification to support multiple languages instead of 'all' option
 - Updated FileScanner and ReportGenerator to handle multiple language specifications
+- Added execution time measurement and display to main.py to track tool performance

 ## Next Steps
 1. ✅ Set up Python 3.11+ with venv virtual environment